chanzuckerberg/cellxgene-census/tools/census_contrib/README.md

 ## Embedding metadata

 The [metadata schema definition](embedding_metadata.md) describes the contents of accepted metadata.
-When stored in a contributed embedding, it is a JSON-encoded string, stored in the SOMANDArray metadata with key `CxG_contrib_metadata`.
+When stored in a contributed embedding, it is a JSON-encoded string, stored in the SOMANDArray metadata with key `CxG_embedding_info`.
 The `census_contrib` tool requires this metadata for most operations, and can accept it as either a file named `meta.yml` or `meta.json`.